James-D-Wood/My-Notes/postgresql/using_gcp_cloudsql_proxy.md

-# How to start the CloudSQL Proxy and connect via the psql utility on terminal
+# Start the CloudSQL Proxy and connect via the psql utility
 (This is a lazy, lazy cheat sheet)

 To start the proxy: